lame/five_weeks_abroad/_posts/2017-09-16-the-one-where-we-go-to-dorne.markdown

+---
+layout: post
+title:  "The One Where We Go To Dorne"
+date:   2017-09-16
+author: Saralee Morales
+comments: true
+tags: travel spain game-of-thones dorne seville alcazar
+---

 Yes, DORNE.
 The Alcázar in Seville is where GoT filmed scenes for the Water Gardens in Dorne for Season 5.
 We’re pretty big Game of Thrones fans (who isn’t?) and once I learned about this nearby filming location, we had to get our butts to Seville.
 So we did!